Koons Ruins: Diorama, Prints, Paintings, Sculpture, Digital (2011 – present)

 This narrative, conceptual series reveals the history of Koons Ruins, integrating fiction and art history through a feminist lens.
 Past installations took on the form of ersatz visitors centers with prints, oil paintings, sculpture, interactive learning panels, a peephole diorama, and even a gift shop.

-Thanks to the support of a 2025 Creative Capital Grant, I am currently working on the next phase entitled Koons Ruins Atlas, which leverages maps and scenes to satirically document the fictional vendetta against Jeff Koons’ art.
-The new project comprises a series of large-scale (8ft x 12ft) immersive scenes, influenced by traditional printmaking aesthetics, with an interactive relief map activated by animation.
-Reach out to learn more and how to support this ambitious project!
+Thanks to the support of a 2025 Creative Capital Grant, I am currently working on the next phase entitled Koons Ruins Atlas, which leverages maps and immersive scenes to satirically document the fictional vendetta against Jeff Koons’ art.
+The new project comprises a series of large-scale (8ft x 12ft) scenes, influenced by traditional printmaking aesthetics, with an interactive relief map activated by animation.
+Details on my Creative Capital project page.

 Past Koons Ruins installations (2022-2024):